gnembon/fabric-carpet/docs/scarpet/language/FunctionsAndControlFlow.md

 It terminates entire program passing `expr` as the result of the program execution, or null if omitted.

-### `try(expr, id_filter?, catch_expr(_, _msg)?)`
+### `try(expr, id_filter?, catch_expr(_, _msg)?, id_filter2?, catch_expr2(_, _msg), ...)`

 `try` function evaluates expression, and continues further unless an exception is thrown anywhere inside `expr`, it being produced by `throw` or a catchable exception being thrown by Carpet.
 In that case the `catch_expr` is evaluated with `_` set to the id of the exception and `_msg` set to the exception message.
 If an `id_filter` is present, only exceptions with an id equal to that value will be caught, and any other exception will continue up the stack.
+You can specify multiple filters and their respective `catch_expr` to be able to catch different exceptions within the same code.
+When an exception occurs, the script will try to find an equality with every provided filter in order.
+Therefore, even if the caught exception matches multiple filters, only the first matching block will be executed.
 It is recommended to filter the exceptions to catch to be able to distinguish from an exception that is known that may happen from one that shouldn't.

 This mechanic accepts skipping catch expression - then try returns `null`.
 This mechanism allows to terminate large portion of a convoluted call stack and continue program  execution.